 Supervision Agreement and Consent to Scientific Integrity

-This agreement between the doctoral student and supervisor must also be signed and dated prior to submission.
+This bilateral agreement between the doctoral student and supervisor must also be signed and dated prior to submission.
 It supports the structure and planning process of the doctoral project to ensure the successful completion of the doctorate.
 In addition, it defines the rights and obligations of the doctoral candidate and the supervisor as well as expectations with regard to scientific autonomy, which helps to make the supervision situation more transparent.

 !
 This agreement is not to be confused with the Confirmation of Supervision